amarococo/sadm/docs/source/services/web.rst

 **TODO**: We ditched Redmine and we are working on a good replacement based on Django.
 This section should be updated once it's ready.

+Map
+---

+A map of all the users is available at ``http://map``.
+It uses a SVG template which maps the usual machine room setup.
+It uses machine hostnames to map positions in the room with machines registered in MDB.

+The ``presencesync_usermap.service`` service watches for changes in UDB, MDB and Presencesync, and regenerates a map based on the map template after each change.
+It also regularly pings the machines to check for network issues and display them.